restberry/restberry/README.md

 ## Further reading

-I have written an article series on RESTful API design which this package is base upon, you can find the three parts here: [part 1](http://materik.tumblr.com/post/98324672516/restful-json-api-design-part-1), [part 2](http://materik.tumblr.com/post/99806761591/restful-json-api-design-part-2) and
+I have written an article series on RESTful JSON API design which this package is base upon, you can find the three parts here: [part 1](http://materik.tumblr.com/post/98324672516/restful-json-api-design-part-1), [part 2](http://materik.tumblr.com/post/99806761591/restful-json-api-design-part-2) and
 [part 3](http://materik.tumblr.com/post/101938795476/restful-json-api-design-part-3).

 ## Contact